saivarunk/udacity-ml-azure-project-1/README.md

 - Provided AutoML config with required parameters.
 - AutoML performace has been observed using RunDetails and best performing model is saved.

+### AutoML Parameters used

+I have used several parameters for AutoML config :

+- experiment_timeout_minutes - This parameter ensures the AutoML experiemnts don't run for longer durations.
+- task - Kind of ML task to be performed - e.g. classification/regression.
+- primary_metric - Name of the primary metric to be used. e.g. "accuracy".
+- training_data - pandas dataframe / numpy array of training data.
+- label_column_name - name of target variable.
+- n_cross_validations - No. of cross validation folds to be used in building AutoML models.
+- compute_target - Azure ML Compute instance where the AutoML needs to be run.
+- enable_early_stopping - This boolean parameter ensures that AutoML training doesn't take too much time and stops once the primary_metric reaches a saturation point above which the accuracy would not increase.
+- enable_onnx_compatible_models - This parameter boolean makes sure that trained model can be exported in Onnx compatible format.

+More information regarding AutoML can be found here : (https://docs.microsoft.com/en-us/azure/machine-learning/how-to-understand-automated-ml)

 ![AutoML Comparision](/images/automl-comparision.png)

 Below image shows metrics for AutoML model :